 BCBSRI does not require our members to get a referral for outpatient counseling and medication services.
 However, if you or someone you care for may benefit from psychotherapy or another form of mental health and/or substance use disorder treatment, the best place to start is with a primary care provider (PCP).
 Discuss symptoms with your PCP and ask for a recommendation.

 Independently licensed mental health and substance use disorder professionals work with you and coordinate care with your team of providers to get you access to the resources and services you need.
 They also review any medications you are taking and make sure you understand what they are for and how to take them.
-Call 1-800-274-2958, option 2, then option 1.
+Call 1-800-274-2958.

 BCBSRI Doctors Online